storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 This isn’t too satisfactorily; it has quite a few flaws.
 We haven’t spelled out exactly how Lacas uses his communications to his advantage, so we don’t know how our detectives are countering it.
 The Premise has the detectives in separate cars- are  they trying to triangulate a location?
 Do they expect to send a message that Lacas will respond to?
 Who does he normally communicate with?
 Besides, he knows what the two detectives look like.
 Whatever they intercept wasn’t obtained with a warrant, and thus would be inadmissible.

 Not knowing Lacas uses his communications suggests two weaknesses in our outlining: research and specificity.
 Here’s hoping it won’t result in an FBI van parked across the street, but some research in how drug deals operate and in the communications technology  they use resulted in a clearer understanding of the story.
 StoryBuilder doesn’t yet have much in the way of research tools, but every story element node except folders has a ‘Notes’ tab.
-I
+I’ve added my research notes on the Notes tab on the ‘How will Leonard and Tony get past Charlie's tech?’
+Problem.

 Let’s start with the ‘Who does he normally communicate with’ question.
 The tool to fix this is the same one that gave us our Concept: ‘What if?’

+What

 Pick story problems